-Biographies of each of the 2023 Directors can be found below.
+Biographies of each of the Directors can be found below.

 Yuji Tokuhiro CEO Appointed: 23rd Nov 2022 Skills and experience: Mr Tokuhiro has extensive experience within the Securities business, joining from New York, where he was Deputy Chief Executive Officer of MUFG Securities Americas Inc. Previous experience also includes senior appointments within Planning and Finance departments in New York and Tokyo.
 Yuji has an Economics degree from Hitotsubashi University and was a previous visiting scholar at the Haas School of Business at the University of California at Berkeley.
 Other appointments: None Jeffrey Wayne Simmons CRO Appointed: 17th Jul 2018 Resigned: 29th Feb 2024 Skills and experience: Mr Simmons has 30 years' experience in Banking coupled with 10 years in Finance.
 He has had various senior roles specialising in best practice Risk Management including Market Risk, Credit Risk, Risk Model Validation and Regulatory Risk consulting.
 As well as line management responsibilities in various institutions he has also gained extensive experience in implementing Risk Management frameworks from both a technical and operating model-based perspective.
 Most recently he has been involved intensively with the implementation of the Operations and Risk Management functions in MUS(EU).
 Other appointments: None Adam Jesney CFO Appointed: 13th Nov 2023 Skills and experience: Mr Jesney has 25+ years' experience in the Banking industry.
 He joined MUFG from Sberbank CIB (UK) Ltd where he served as the Chief Executive Officer and Executive Board Director.
 Prior to this Mr Jesney was Chief Operating Officer at the same firm.
 He has also held a variety of front office positions at Royal Bank of Scotland, including Global Head of Business Management for Loans and Syndication, Global CAO and Head of Strategy for FX and Global COO for currencies, emerging markets and short term markets.
 Mr Jesney is also a qualified chartered governance professional.
+Other appointments: None Cecilia Gejke CRO Appointed: 7th May 2024 Skills and experience: Dr Gejke has 20 years' experience across investment, retail and private banking where she has been covering risk management and compliance.
+She has a diversified knowledge in multiple banking segments and geographies across many regulatory jurisdictions in both developed and emerging markets.
+Dr Gejke joined MUFG from European Depository Bank in Luxembourg where she served as a member of the Executive Management Board responsible for Risk, Compliance and Finance.
+Before that, she was the Chief Risk Officer for a private banking institution in Luxembourg.
+She also holds a PhD in Material Physics.
 Other appointments: None